Salman Rushdie stabbing – man enters not guilty plea

 The Indian-born British author sustained injuries to his eye, arm and liver in the attack on Friday.

-The man suspected of stabbing Sir Salman Rushdie has entered a not guilty plea in a New York court.
+The man accused of stabbing author Sir Salman Rushdie has entered a not guilty plea in a New York court on charges of attempted murder and assault.

-Earlier he had been charged with attempted murder and assault and been remanded in custody without bail.

-New York state police said on Saturday that 24-year-old Hadi Matar of Fairview, New Jersey, was being detained at Chautauqua County Jail.
+A lawyer for Hadi Matar, 24, entered the plea on his behalf during a formal hearing.

+Matar appeared in court wearing a black and white jumpsuit and a white face mask.
+His hands were cuffed in front of him.

+Matar is accused of attacking Indian-born British author Sir Salman on Friday as he was being introduced at a lecture at the Chautauqua Institute.

+Sir Salman suffered serious injuries in the attack and remains in hospital.

-The 75-year-old Indian-born British author is on a ventilator and may lose an eye and has sustained nerve damage to his arm and damage to his liver following the attack on Friday, his agent has said.
+The 75-year-old Indian-born British author is on a ventilator and may lose an eye and sustained nerve damage to his arm and damage to his liver in the attack, his agent has said.

 Sir Salman, whose novel The Satanic Verses led to death threats from Iran in the 1980s, was about to deliver a lecture at the Chautauqua Institution, 65 miles from Buffalo in New York state, when he was attacked.